 Do you use pain pumps?

 Yes.
 Our practice was of the first to conduct research with pain pumps after tummy tuck and found it to be helpful in lessening pain and discomfort.

 Schedule a Tummy Tuck Surgery Consultation

-If you would like to know more about tummy tuck surgery and abdominoplasty, or if you are interested in combining the procedure with a breast augmentation or other cosmetic surgeries as part of a Mommy Makeover, please contact Dr. James F. Boynton today.
+If you would like to know more about tummy tuck surgery, or if you are interested in combining the procedure with other cosmetic surgeries as part of a Mommy Makeover, please contact Dr. James F. Boynton today.
 Our plastic surgeon can meet with you for an initial consultation to talk about your goals and answer all of your questions.